Welcome to the Day Surgery Unit at Tetbury Hospital.

 Please contact us for advice if you have a cough, cold or sore throat in the days prior to your operation, or if you are unsure if you are fit for surgery.

 Day of Admission

-If you are having your procedure under general anaesthetic or sedation.
-You must not eat anything for 6 hours prior to your surgery for your own safety.
-As it is unlikely that you will know the time of your procedure before you come into the hospital, it is important that you do not eat anything for 5 hours prior to your arrival time.
+If you are having your procedure under general anaesthetic or sedation you must not eat anything for 6 hours prior to your surgery for your own safety.
+As it is unlikely that you will know the time of your procedure before you come into hospital, it is important that you do not eat anything for 5 hours prior to your arrival time.
 After this time you can drink water or any clear fluids (e.g. black tea/coffee, squash) until 1 hour prior to your arrival time.
-During this time you should not drink any other drinks, eat mints or sweets or chew gum.
+During this time you should not drink any other drinks, eat mints or sweets, or chew gum.

 For all admissions